 The Gold Stick is an order of merit in hockey awarded by the OHA for outstanding service to the game other than as a player.
 Such outstanding service must have been for a period of not less than 10 years continuous duration.
 The award may be made to any person who has rendered such service to any organized hockey Association or its member clubs anywhere in the world.

-Photo courtesy of the Stouffville Spirit
+Photo courtesy of the TBD

 VIEW PREVIOUS AWARDS